softwarecrafters/kata-log/_constraints/baby-steps.md

 * Feel free to discuss whatever is needed in between cycles
 * The most important part is to have green tests.
 Your code base must never be red for more than two minutes

+## Image credits

+Image by [Egga](https://github.com/eggstrema).
+It shows an exemplary flip chart to facilitate the kata.